 Taconic Shave's shaving soaps are best used with a high quality brush and a shave mug.
 We recommend any of the Parker brushes and Parker's stoneware apothecary mug.

-Prepare your shave soap by adding a few drops of hot water on top of the soap.
+Prepare your shave soap by soaking briefly in hot water.
 This will soften it for an improved lather.